jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 Of these results I find only the performance under old versions of Internet Explorer poor enough to be concerning.
-Since this platform cannot progressively interpret an XHR response an improvement over traditional XHR was not possible, but I would have liked performance to have not degraded by so much.
-Adding three seconds to a REST call will unacceptably impair a webapp's user experience so it might be reasonable to conclude that for complex use cases Oboe is currently unsuited to legacy platforms.
+Since this platform forbids progressively interpreting the XHR response an improvement over the traditional model was known not to be possible but it was not expected for performance to degrade by so much.
+Adding three seconds to a REST call will unacceptably impair the user experience of a webapp so it might be reasonable to conclude that for complex use cases Oboe is currently unsuited to legacy platforms.
 If we desired to improve performance on older platforms one solution might be to create a simpler, non-progressive